BlueBrain/Currentscape/README.md

 Do not put any brackets if you just want to plot currentscapes, and are not interested in the original example.

-Note that you also have the possibility of using [BluePyEModel](https://bbpgitlab.epfl.ch/cells/bluepyemodel) (which can call currentscape) to extract the currents and plot currentscapes.

 ### Loading currentscape in Python

 After installing currentscape, your PYTHONPATH environment variable should normally